Free museums in Copenhagen

 Danish Architecture Center

-For anyone interested in Danish design and architecture, the Danish Architecture Center is worth a visit for the building alone, not to mention the interesting exhibitions it hosts on subjects such as Danish designers and sustainability.
+For anyone interested in Danish design and architecture, the Danish Architecture Center is worth a visit for the building alone, not to mention the interesting exhibitions it hosts on subjects such as Danish designers and sustainability, and the history of Danish architecture.

 This huge waterfront glass building also has a great café with a terrace and views over the city and harbour.